jamesmcroft/azure-ai-document-pipeline-sample/README.md

 - [**Azure Container Apps**](https://learn.microsoft.com/en-us/azure/azure-functions/functions-deploy-container-apps?tabs=acr%2Cbash&pivots=programming-language-csharp), used to host the containerized functions used in the document processing pipeline.
   - **Note**: By containerizing the functions app, you can integrate this specific orchestration pipeline into an existing microservices architecture or deploy it as a standalone service.
-- [**Azure OpenAI Service**](https://learn.microsoft.com/en-us/azure/ai-services/openai/overview), a managed service for OpenAI GPT models, deploying the latest GPT-4 Omni model to support both Markdown and Vision extraction techniques.
+- [**Azure AI Services - OpenAI**](https://learn.microsoft.com/en-us/azure/ai-services/openai/overview), a managed service for OpenAI GPT models, deploying the latest GPT-4o model for Vision extraction techniques.
-  - **Note**: The GPT-4 Omni model is not available in all Azure OpenAI regions.
+  - **Note**: The GPT-4o model is not available in all Azure OpenAI regions.
 For more information, see the [Azure OpenAI Service documentation](https://learn.microsoft.com/en-us/azure/ai-services/openai/concepts/models#standard-deployment-model-availability).
-- [**Azure AI Document Intelligence Service**](https://learn.microsoft.com/en-gb/azure/ai-services/document-intelligence/concept-layout?view=doc-intel-4.0.0&tabs=sample-code), used to extract the content of the documents using the pre-built layout model in Markdown format.
 - [**Azure Storage Account**](https://learn.microsoft.com/en-us/azure/storage/common/storage-introduction), used to store the batch of documents to be processed and the extracted data from the documents.
 The storage account is also used to store the queue messages for the document processing pipeline.
 - [**Azure Monitor**](https://learn.microsoft.com/en-us/azure/azure-monitor/overview), used to store logs and traces from the document processing pipeline for monitoring and troubleshooting purposes.
 - [**Azure Container Registry**](https://learn.microsoft.com/en-us/azure/container-registry/container-registry-intro), used to store the container images for the document processing pipeline service that will be consumed by Azure Container Apps.